 The greatest find in designing this loft was unexpected.
 "We found these amazing vintage wooden washboards at a flea market, so we got a whole bunch of them," says Simonpietri.
 "They were actually on display in our store in Brooklyn when the client came in for a meeting.
 When they saw them, they fell in love with them and requested that we use them somewhere in the space.
 We found the perfect tall narrow wall in the landing alcove."
 It's such a striking statement.

 This entryway stays true to the monochrome and minimal brief, adding a traditional touch with the X-bench stools.

 The patina of the timber bench complements the sleek mirror and the modern sconces for a striking contrast.

 As this was the second time Simonpietri's design team had worked with this family, it also meant a few pieces from their first project together made their way into this home.
-One of those pieces was the tree circle artwork in the master bedroom.
+One of those pieces was the tree circle artwork in the primary bedroom.
 "The pieces are simple and organic and play off of the modern architecture and industrial edge of the space surprisingly well," says Simonpietri.

 The subtle color palette makes its way into the bathroom with natural, organic subway tiles throughout.

 Color makes a bright entrance via the nursery with blush wallpaper and hints of pink in the wall art and rug.